In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 Technology Fees

-Per Colorado Revised Statutes, the County Clerk and Recorder shall collect a surcharge of one dollar for each document received for recording or filing in his or her office.
-The County Clerk and Recorder shall also collect the three dollar surcharge imposed by the Electronic Recording Technology Board under 24-21-40-(2) C.R.S.
+Per Colorado Revised Statutes, the County Clerk and Recorder shall collect a surcharge of one dollar for each document received for recording or filing.
+The County Clerk and Recorder shall also collect the two dollar surcharge imposed by the Electronic Recording Technology Board.
 These surcharges shall be in addition to any other fees permitted by statute and have already been added to the recording fees listed above.

 Yes.
 There is a convenience fee charged by the third-party company that handles credit card transactions for the County.
 The convenience fee is not retained by the County.
 Please note that credit cards CANNOT be accepted for passport application fees.